 Lakeland Electric has a comprehensive vegetation management program to keep the power lines clear.
 By trimming the trees in your neighborhood every 3 years, our customers experience fewer power outages.
-This sensible schedule, to trim the tree just prior to when the branches approach the power lines, prevents momentary outages can affect the sensitive appliances in your house.
-Our strategic program keeps all of the utility equipment clear of vines and overgrown vegetation can obscure conductors.
-This is especially important during storms.
-Repairs are expedited when the power lines can be quickly assessed and vegetation does not impede access to our equipment.
-Tree trimming is essential for safe and reliable electric service.
+Trimming the trees just prior to when the branches approach the power lines is essential for safety and reliability.

 Lakeland Electric has a team of professional arborists who are committed to improving our urban forest.
-We inspect the trees growing near the power lines to evaluate hazardous conditions.
-Our tree trimming program requires our contract tree trimming crews to utilize proper pruning techniques established by national standards.
-The method of natural target trimming preserves the health of the trees and fewer sprouts emerge because this pruning preserves the terminal buds on lateral branches.
-We are always available to meet with you to discuss utility pruning, tree care, establishing trees for energy conservation and other related topics.
+We inspect the trees growing near the power lines and evaluate hazardous conditions.
+Our tree trimming program requires our contract tree trimming crews to utilize proper pruning techniques.
+Natural target pruning preserves the health of the trees and causes fewer sprouts to emerge.
+Our staff is available to meet with you to discuss utility pruning, planting trees for energy conservation and other tree related topics.

-Lakeland Electric has a Tree Replacement Program designed to eliminate small, unsightly trees.
+Lakeland Electric has a tree replacement program designed to eliminate small, unsightly trees that grow near the power lines.
 Planting the right tree in the right place is a proactive way to improve the appearance of our community.
-We offer alternatives and long-term solutions to eliminate trees that are growing too close to the lines.
 Call us for a free site visit and we can discuss some ideas to improve your landscape.

-Lakeland Electric has a responsive safety program.
-If you are planning to remove or prune a tree near the lines, or if you have hired a residential tree service, please submit a Tree Trimming Request.
-We will inspect your tree and provide appropriate measures to keep everyone safe.
+Lakeland Electric has a responsive safety program to prevent contact with the power lines.
+If you are planning to remove or prune a tree near the lines, or if you have hired a residential tree service, please call or submit a Tree Trimming Request.
+We will inspect the tree and provide appropriate measures to keep everyone safe.

 Frequently Asked Questions